 I have been a propagate of bentonite clay as long as I can remember.
 It was only logical to try the final bentonite step in my life: An Aztec Clay Mask for hair.

 Anyway, between you and me, I thought a bentonite clay hair mask was strange.
-Coming from me, right?
+Who would want to use bentonite clay hair wash…And this coming from me, right?
 When I drink the thing and slather it to my skin, and everything.
-But still…bentonite clay can get slightly messy, but putting it on my hair just seemed as the last thing I’d want to do.
+But still…bentonite clay can get slightly messy, but putting it on my hair just seemed like the last thing I’d want to do.
 I was sure the curls would never wash out.

 But, I caved in and went with it anyway.
 But have a look at the bentonite clay hair benefits before I tell you the rest.
 Because, yes, it can!